obs-gh-craigvitter/observe-data-generator/README.md

 %>${output.toString.trim}
 ```

-### Data Generation
+## Data Generation

-#### Introduction

 Simple data generation methods provide things like timestamps, etc.  Sampled data generators must be created and registered.
 Their function is to select from sets of elements with specified probabilities.

-#### Simple Data Generation
+### Simple Data Generation

 There are a handful of functions available to generate simple types of data: